steveinnyc/dog-runs-of-nyc/README.md

 *Because Your Dog Needs to Run*
 ![Screenshot](https://user-images.githubusercontent.com/3064557/31480210-7fbccd8c-aeea-11e7-8bea-3fa579917715.png)

 NYC Open Data has always maintained a list of 134 dog runs in the city, but there's never been a map.
-Maybe because the address detail is generall a cross street or location description instead of a hard-numbered street address.
+Maybe because the address detail is generally a cross street or location description instead of a hard-numbered street address.

-Much of the work was cleaning the address data so it could be munged by the Google GeoCoding API, for the latitude and longitude coordinates required for any mapping.
+Much of the work was cleaning the address data so it could be munged by the Google GeoCoding API to get the latitude and longitude coordinates required for mapping.

 Uploading the GeoJSON file to Mapbox Studio, I was then able to map the dog icon to each point, and even adjust the data typos and point positions manually.
 Studio also allows you to adjust icon scale to zoom-level.